Last Updated on March 8, 2023

 Many people report having better digestion, reduced or no acid reflux, more regular bowel movements, and less nausea after chiropractic treatment.
 Chiropractic care has a variety of effects on various body systems both directly and indirectly.
 Nonetheless, since chiropractic therapy affects many of the bodily processes both directly and indirectly, determining exactly how the regulating impact takes place with each patient may be difficult.
 Nonetheless, chiropractic treatment is frequently beneficial to the digestive system by assisting in the production of more ease, peace, and enhanced function.

-At Zen Care of Irvine, CA, our team takes pleasure in providing the most individualized, high-quality chiropractic treatment accessible.
+At Zen Care Physical Medicine In Irvine, CA, our team takes pleasure in providing the most individualized, high-quality chiropractic treatment accessible.
 Dr. Jay Kang of our Irvine facility serves the entire Southern California region, including Irvine and surrounding areas.
-The Zen Care standard of care focuses on finding the source of your discomfort and pain and treating it there, rather than just masking symptoms with medications or surgery.
+The Zen Care Physical Medicine standard of care focuses on finding the source of your discomfort and pain and treating it there, rather than just masking symptoms with medications or surgery.

 Have you been suffering from back pain, neck discomfort, migraines, headaches, or any other type of injury or accident?
-If you’re searching for back pain chiropractic care, injury and accident chiropractic care, or have exhausted all potential digestive treatments without success, it’s time to visit Zen Care Physical Medicine in Irvine, CA. If you live in the Irvine area, near Lake Forest, Mission Viejo, Huntington Beach or Laguna Beach, the Zen Care team is ready to assist.
+If you’re searching for back pain chiropractic care, injury, and accident chiropractic care, or have exhausted all potential digestive treatments without success, it’s time to visit Zen Care Physical Medicine in Irvine, CA. If you live in the Irvine area, near Lake Forest, Mission Viejo, Huntington Beach, or Laguna Beach, the Zen Care Physical Medicine team is ready to assist.